alan-turing-institute/data-safe-haven/docs/how_to_guides/user_guides/user-cheat-sheet.md

 ## Using the data safe haven

-The tool gives you access to a Linux virtual machine (VM), as well as to local copies of hackMD and gitlab, for collaborative report and code writing.
+The tool gives you access to a Linux virtual machine (VM), as well as to local copies of CodiMD and GitLab, for collaborative report and code writing.
 You won’t be able to use the internet while working in the environment.

 The data you’re going to be working on is stored in the R drive on a Windows VM inside the environment.
 You will probably want to copy this to the Linux VM, which you can do using the File Transfer WinSCP app.
 To access the data science VM’s file system, enter username username and password into the login mask, and confirm with "login".
 You can drag and drop any files between the Linux and Windows VMs.

 ## Using the data analytics virtual machine

 The Safe Haven contains a Linux VM for data analysis, with different packages installed on to it.
 The VM allows you to carry out data science research, completely isolated from the internet.
 You can access different applications from the terminal, including RStudio, Atom, jupyter notebook and Spider Integrated Development Environment.
-You can also access HackMD and Gitlab, using the browser in the VM.
+You can also access CodiMD and Gitlab, using the browser in the VM.

 <p align="center">
     <img src="../../images/cheat_sheet/DSH_linux_vm.png" width="80%" title="DSH_linux_vm"/>